fireice-uk/xmr-stak/FREEBSDCOMPILE.md

 ## Install Dependencies

-*Note: This guide is tested for FreeBSD 11.0-RELEASE using the 'dev' branch*
+*Note: This guide is tested for FreeBSD 11.0-RELEASE*

 From the root shell, run the following commands: